dark-teal-coder/t-traversy-data-vis-bokeh/README.md

 ## Instructions

+### To Get All the Files in the Current Repository

+- Click [Code]
+- Click [Download ZIP]
+- Extract the .zip file to the working directory

 ### To Create and Use a Virtual Environment with Pipenv

 - Install Python to get access to `pip` tool